Gala Casino Review

 This led to a period of acquisitions including a number of land based casinos from Ladbrokes, and this marked the company’s first foray into the world of casino which would eventually become such a big part of their business.

 The business changed hands a number of times from 2003 onwards, and it was by that point valued at over £1 billion.
 The smoking ban had a huge effect on the profitability of high street bingo clubs though, and eventually the company sold their remaining 126 clubs to Caledonia Investments in 2015 who rebranded as Buzz Bingo.

 However, Gala retained the rights to the online Gala Bingo brand.
 They had also by now launched Gala Online Casino, a little late to the party in 2011 but it quickly grew in popularity nonetheless.
 The strong brand association proving extremely important here.
 2015 also saw Gala acquired by Ladbrokes as part of their merger with Coral.

-The brand is now owned by Entain plc (formerly GVC Holdings) bought Ladbrokes Coral (and therefore Gala) in 2018, although the brand still runs as its own entity underneath the Entain umbrella.
+The brand is now owned by Entain plc (formerly GVC Holdings) who bought Ladbrokes Coral (and therefore Gala) in 2018, although the brand still runs as its own entity underneath the Entain umbrella.

 Desktop Website Usability

 There is nothing special about the desktop website in terms of visual design; it’s a very simple black and white colour scheme with a minimalist approach to further options and advert banners.
 In fact it is so plain that it feels pretty echoey in there.
 It seems to be designed with easy transition to mobile use in mind and is reminiscent of an app.